HaoyangChen/TLH-Database-Design/README.md

 -  1 property has 1 or many tenants
 -  1 property has many rooms
 -  1 room is associated with only 1 property
+-  1 room has 1 room type
+-  1 room has 1 laundry type
 -  1 tenant can order 1 or many work orders
 -  1 work order is placed by only 1 tenant
 -  1 work order has only 1 category